asmodehn/WkCore/README.md

 The goal is to have a very simple one line string input, and one line string output (log), yet using all possible functionalities on the system, the C++ way.
 Be ready for heavy OOD, templates, streams, threads, etc.

+However what can be usable in ISO C and is doable in C ( like leveling all OSes system libraries ) should be done in C.

-However, to keep it maintainable, we should restrain ourselves to cover less features than [POCO](http://pocoproject.org/) More especially :
+Also, to keep it maintainable, we should restrain ourselves to cover less features than [POCO](http://pocoproject.org/) More especially :
 - No XML Support ( this should be a separated library )
 - No Zip Support ( this should be a separated library )